Deploy Microsoft Defender ATP for Linux with Ansible

 Prerequisites and system requirements

-Before you get started, please see the main Microsoft Defender ATP for Linux page for a description of prerequisites and system requirements for the current software version.
+Before you get started, see the main Microsoft Defender ATP for Linux page for a description of prerequisites and system requirements for the current software version.

 In addition, for Ansible deployment, you need to be familiar with Ansible administration tasks, have Ansible configured, and know how to deploy playbooks and tasks.
 Ansible has many ways to complete the same task.
 These instructions assume availability of supported Ansible modules, such as apt and unarchive to help deploy the package.
 Your organization might use a different workflow.
-Please refer to the Ansible documentation for details.
+Refer to the Ansible documentation for details.

 The following software must be installed on all clients: